 During the year ended December 31, 2015, we paid an aggregate of \$7.5 million in cash and recorded contingent consideration of \$3.2 million to acquire the assets of two reference laboratories, each accounted for as a separate business combination.
 As part of these business acquisitions, we recognized \$5.2 million in customer list amortizable intangible assets, \$5.0 million in goodwill, \$1.1 million in working capital, \$0.3 million in fixed assets and a deferred tax liability of \$0.9 million.
 The customer lists were each assigned useful lives of 15 years.
 Goodwill is calculated as the consideration in excess of net assets recognized and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 The goodwill recorded from these business acquisitions is not deductible for income tax purposes.
 The results of operations have been included in our CAG segment since the acquisition date.
-The results of operations of these acquisitions because such information is not material to the financial statements.
+The results of operations of these acquired businesses have been included since the acquisition date.
+Pro forma information has not been presented for these business acquisitions because such information is not material to the financial statements.